Welcome to Software Observatory Etherpad!

 - meaning of the words:

-they are changing depending on life you have
+are changing depending on life you have

 -> what is word for someone?